hideyukiinada/transfer-learning/readme.md

 Second part is to use these values as the input to a dense layer neural network and train.
 This is shown in the green box.
 Since you will be updating the weights for the last layer in a loop, this is a huge time saver.

-## 3.5 Last layer, matrix definition
+## 3.6 Matrix and biases definition for the last layer

 A matrix and the bias for the last layer is defined add_final_retrain_ops():